bricebanda/bricebanda.github.io/contact.md

-## Other Things I Have Accounts On
+## Other things I have accounts on

 1. [LinkedIn](https://www.linkedin.com/in/brice-b-5882b0251/)
 2. [Insta](https://www.instagram.com/bricebanda/)